omarclaflin/LLM_Intrepretability_Integration_Neurons/README.md

 ## Results

-Summary: Basically, an NFM contribute 3-12% relative loss reduction on a SAE reconstruction, in accordance with my hypothesis that features may have meaningful non-linear interactions in neuron activation space.
+Summary: Basically, an NFM contributes 3-12% relative loss reduction (improved accuracy) on a SAE reconstruction, in accordance with my hypothesis that features may have meaningful non-linear interactions in neuron activation space.
 I might add later to this section later, listed here for now: (https://omarclaflin.com/2025/06/14/information-space-contains-computations-not-just-features/)